nicoanadt/klb-workshop/README.md

     - In TeamRole page, click `Add permissions` > `Attach Policies`
          - Search for `AWSCloudShellFullAccess` then click `Add permissions`
+         - Search for `AWSStepFunctionsFullAccess` then click `Add permissions`

 4. Open the following link in new tab to view the data source that we are going to use : https://s3.console.aws.amazon.com/s3/buckets/kalbe-workshop-test-130835040051-use1?region=us-east-1&prefix=data/sales_consolidate/&showversions=false